This brilliant meal planning trick takes just minutes and will help you save both time and money by streamlining your weeknight dinners.

 2. Now look at that list, do you see any patterns?
 Are they all chicken?
 Then it isn't exactly helpful to have a "Chicken Night" because it doesn't narrow your options.
 You want to consider themes that help you make your weekly decision more easily.
 It should be broad enough to give you options but narrow enough to shorten that list.

-4. What do you need help remembering?
+3. What do you need help remembering?
 I needed help remembering particular recipe sources and gear.
 Maybe you need help to remember to eat a new protein?
 Or to try a new recipe?
 Use one night of your themes to help be your Post-It note reminder to work towards your goals.
-Ideas could be: Seafood Night, Make our own takeout, Grilling, Vegetarian or Try a New Veggie Night, Use my baking stones Night, Eat from my Freezer/Pantry Night.

 5. Look at your schedule, which night is your busiest?
 Do you have more than one?
 Consider time-saving meal themes.
 For me that was the crockpot but sandwiches, simple pastas, even breakfast for dinner are all themes that would work with a constricted time schedule.
-Or if you’re really that busy, how about picnic night??
-Pack foods for a cooler that you’re eating in the car on the go so you can avoid the drive thru!
 Or heck, give yourself a "Drive Thru" night but be intentional about it.
 It's amazing the guilt it relieves.